kirillsulim/blog-jekyll/_posts/2019-12-17-second-planning.md

 title: Second planning attempt
 ---

-After some deep thoughts and a little grain of depression I've discovered that I am not really like my plan from [previouse post](/2019/12/14/planning.html).
+After some deep thoughts and a little grain of depression I've discovered that I am don't really like my plan from [previous post](/2019/12/14/planning.html).

 So here I want to check all paragraphs and change the things I don't like.